 The drug development process is not as simple as it looks and involves various strategic steps that can skip some procedures, reduce timelines and costs, and present the most precise pathway.

 A proper clinical development strategy should answer the following questions

 - What is the end goal of a pharmaceutical product or medical device?

 - What are the desired product attributes: indication or usage & dosage, administration & pharmacology, adverse reactions & toxicology, clinical data, clinical safety, and efficacy.

-- Identifying the most feasible country for clinical trials. global data acceptance, developmental infrastructure, clinical developmental costs.
+- Identify the most feasible country for clinical trials with global data acceptance, developmental infrastructure, effective clinical developmental costs.

 - Identifying the most efficient and effective ways for clinical developments

-“When you are not sure about the path, then how sure you are that you reach the destination?”
+“When you are not clear about the development path, how sure do you reach the destination?”

 Clinical development strategy